 The Audio-Technica AT2020 mic is an excellent mic that handles low outputs surprisingly well.
 Low output condenser microphones can result in poor tone and richness.
 The AT2020 is different.
 The mic’s low-mass diaphragm is what makes it so great in this area.

-It is ideal for one speaker, which can podcast or sing vocals in the studio.
+It is ideal for one speaker, who can podcast or sing vocals in the studio.

 When recording with a condenser microphone, the preamplifier requires 48V (+/- 4V) of phantom power.

 The AT2020 comes with extras like a soft carrying case and a pivoting microphone stand mount.
 This makes it easy to position your microphone for whatever purpose you may have.

 This mic is an excellent option for those with a tight budget.
 The AT2020 is a great condenser mic in the $100 range.
 It feels solid and well-built.
 We proudly present the AT2020 as our number one choice for budget condenser microphones under $100.

 - Well, it handles desired sound sources.

 The SM58 microphone is one of the most well-known.
 If you want to record voice or perform live with high sound pressure levels (SPL), the SM58 is the best microphone for under 100$.